Thompson Okanagan Travel Guide

 Most part of the region is centrally located between Calgary, Alberta, and Vancouver with some of the most spectacular highways passing through, alongside rushing rivers with snow-covered mountain peaks appearing in front of you.

 As you travel through the Thompson Okanagan you will notice miles and miles of orchards and vineyards the further south you go.

-Venture into Canada’s only desert in Osoyoos in the south.
-Explore Greenwood, the “Smallest City” in Canada.
+Venture into Canada’s unique desert in Osoyoos in the south.
+Explore Greenwood in Boundary Country, the “Smallest City” in Canada.
 Take a trail into the North Okanagan wilderness.
 Head north to Helmcken Falls, a waterfall higher than Niagara Falls.
 Go for a photo shoot at Mount Robson, the highest peak in the Canadian Rockies and hike the trails.

 All town and cities the Thompson Okanagan are rich in cultural heritage.
-Wherever you’re heading to, you will discover a part of BC’s interesting history, whether it’s the Old West, the Gold Rush or First Nations.
+Wherever you’re heading to, you will discover a part of British Columbia’s interesting history, whether it’s the Old West, the Gold Rush or First Nations people.

 Thompson Okanagan is home to one of the largest Aboriginal celebrations of First Nation culture and heritage, the Kamloopa Pow Pow.
 It is a vibrant traditional display of storytelling, song, and dance happening on August long weekend.

 Boundary Country is a historical region in southern British Columbia lying along the boundary between Canada and the United States.
 The region includes seven communities: Grand Forks, Midway, Greenwood, Christina Lake, Rock Creek, Kettle Valley and Big White.

 The Boundary Country was part of the traditional territory of the Sinixt First Nations, known as the Arrow lake people.
 In 1859 the area was the site for one of Canada’s earliest gold rush.
 Its a land of natural beauty, surrounded by lakes, rivers and mountains.